-These verses state that the Thessalonian Christians to whom Paul was writing were chosen for salvation, which raises the question as to whether or not God predestines certain people to become Christians, but the verses do not address whether or not these Christians could lose their salvation by becoming apostate.
+These verses state that the Thessalonian Christians to whom Paul was writing were chosen for salvation, but the verses do not address whether or not these Christians could lose their salvation by becoming apostate.

 2 Thessalonians 3:3-4: But the Lord is faithful, who will establish you and guard you from the evil one.
 And we have confidence in the Lord concerning you, both that you do and will do the things we command you.

-2 Timothy 2:19: [T]he solid foundation of God stands, having this seal: “The Lord knows those who are His,” and, “Let everyone who names the name of Christ depart from iniquity.”
+2 Timothy 2:19a: [T]he solid foundation of God stands, having this seal: “The Lord knows those who are His.”

-Certainly, God knows who is a genuine Christian.
-But this verse states nothing about apostasy.
+Certainly, God knows who is a genuine Christian, but this scripture states nothing about apostasy.

 Hebrews 3:14: For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end. . . .

-It is unclear what the meaning of the word “shared” or “partaken” is in this verse.
-In any case, if people don’t hold firmly in their faith to the end, that does not prove that they were not true Christians.
+It is unclear what the meaning of the word “shared” or “partaken” is in this verse of scripture.
+In any case, if people fail to hold firmly in their faith to the end, that does not prove that they were not true Christians.
 Their faith may just not have been strong enough for them to remain faithful.

 1 Peter 1:3-5: Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you, who are kept by the power of God through faith for salvation ready to be revealed in the last time.